PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 17:04:23
+Last updated: 2024-04-02 17:04:57
-Random Quote: I seek constantly to improve my manners and graces, for they are the sugar to which all are attracted. - Og Mandino
+Random Quote: When the solution is simple, God is answering. - Albert Einstein